mattrussell2/vscode-cpp-unit-test/README.md

 unit-test: unit_tests.h unit-test-driver.cpp
     $(CXX) unit-test-driver.cpp
 ```
+## Run 'code'
+Once the unit_tests.h and Makefile are both in your cwd, run the command ```code .```.
+This should open a new VSCode window, and things should work smoothly.
+Looking to fix this part up to be more intuitive - any suggestions are welcome!

 ## Run Your Tests!
 You'll see in your ```unit_tests.h``` file the buttons to run you tests.
 If you'd like to make groupings so they don't all run, include a comment of the form: